 The Egyptian court system consists of the following:

-- The Courts of the First Degree are responsible for adjudicating misdemeanors and civil disputes, commercial, contractual, insurance, intellectual, and real property disputes
+- First Degree Courts are responsible for adjudicating misdemeanors and civil, commercial, contractual, insurance, IP , and property disputes

-- The Court of Appeal’s purpose is to review decisions related to misdemeanors and civil matters issued by Courts of the First Degree across the country.
+- The Court of Appeal’s purpose is to review decisions related to misdemeanors and civil matters issued by First Degree Courts across the country.

 - The Court of Cassation is considered the highest judicial body in the Egyptian court system and is specialized in monitoring the awards where a breach of law has occurred, and making unified principals for applying the law.

-- In addition, the Egyptian judicial branch consists of different types of courts with specialized jurisdiction, including the Supreme Constitutional Court (El Mahkmah El Dostouriah El Aolyah), Family Courts (Mahkmat El Ausrah), Economic Courts (El Mahkmat El Eqtsadyah), Environmental Courts (El Mahkamt El Beaeyah), and Council of State (Administrative Judicial Court) (Mahkmah Al Qda’a El Edari).
+- In addition, the Egyptian judicial branch consists of different types of courts with specialized jurisdictions, including the Supreme Constitutional Court (El Mahkmah El Dostouriah El Aolyah), Family Courts (Mahkmat El Ausrah), Economic Courts (El Mahkmat El Eqtsadyah), Environmental Courts (El Mahkamt El Beaeyah), and Council of State (Administrative Judicial Court – Mahkmah Al Qda’a El Edari).

 - The Supreme Constitutional Court has the authority to determine the constitutionality of the laws passed by the People’s Assembly (the parliament), identify the jurisdiction of courts, and interpret laws and presidential decrees.

-- The Economic court consists of a first degree court or appellate court which deals with financial crimes.
-Within civil jurisdiction there are also cases concerning consumer protection law, commercial and banking transactions.
-This court was made for the speedy settlement of such cases for the protection of investment and encouraging it.
+- The Economic court consists of a First Degree Court and an Appellate Court which deals with financial crimes.
+Within the civil jurisdiction there are also cases concerning consumer protection law, and commercial and banking transactions.
+This court was made for the speedy settlement of such cases to protect and encourage investments.

-- The labor office deals with employment-related complains and disputes
+- The Labor Office deals with employment-related complaints and disputes

 - Arbitration is governed by law no. 27/1994, and there are many international arbitration centers in Cairo.